google/osv.dev/gcp/appengine/blog/content/posts/announcing-transitive-dependency-support-for-maven-pomxml-in-osv-scanner/index.md

 ## Using transitive dependency support

-This feature is enabled by default in OSV-Scanner when you scan a file or a directory of your Maven project.
+This feature is enabled by default in OSV-Scanner when you scan a `pom.xml` file or a directory of your Maven project.

 ```bash
 osv-scanner -r path/to/your/directory